A-immortal99/Email-Extractor/README.md

 How to Use it :

-Download Email Extractor.exe https://github.com/A-immortal99/Email-Extractor/raw/master/Email%20Extractor.exe
+Download Email Extractor

-Locate the Email Extractor.exe file and your text file containing email addresses.
+Locate the Email Extractor file and your text file containing email addresses.

 Just Drag and drop text files like (.txt .csv .xlsx  etc..) on to Email Extractor.exe file